 Create a do-it-yourself live mouse trap.
-Place a large, tall glass jar somewhere along the path that the mice normally take (typically along the way to a food source).
-Put cereal grains, nuts, or other tasty nuggets in the jar and make a little ramp up to the jar (something like a paint stir stick or scrap piece of wood works nicely).
+Place a large, tall glass jar, bucket, or trash can somewhere along the path that the mice normally take (typically along the way to a food source).
+Put cereal grains, nuts, or other tasty bait in the jar and make a little ramp up to the jar (something like a paint stir stick or scrap piece of wood works nicely).
 The mice will climb the ramp to get the food, fall into the jar and be unable to climb back out again.

 Make sure to check the trap regularly, preferably at least every couple of hours - it is distressing for any animal to be caught in a trap and they could easily die from the stress or dehydration.

 Try an ultrasonic repellent device.
 These devices emit noise or vibrations that mice don't like (but people can't hear), encouraging them to leave.
 There have been mixed results with the use of these devices, with some people swearing by them and others emphatically stating that they don't work.
 Mice can get accustomed to these devices so if they work, they tend to work on a short-term basis.
 There are many types around and you may need to try several.
 Look for one that changes patterns to try to prevent mice from getting used to them too soon.

 Note that some people report that they believe their pets can hear these devices.
 Pets have much better hearing than humans, so it's entirely possible that ultrasonic devices can be irritating or distressing to pets.